vatpac-technology/sops/docs/aerodromes/classc/essendon.md

 | North West^ | [Sunbury Corridor](#sunbury-corridor) |

 !!!
 Note
     ^ Departures to the north and west are generally not available due to YMML traffic.
-Where YMML taffic permits, departures to these direction may be available [pending coordination](#smc-to-ml-tcu) with ML TCU.
+Where YMML traffic permits, departures to these direction may be available [pending coordination](#smc-to-ml-tcu) with ML TCU.

 ### Arrivals
 VFR arrivals from Class G shall be cleared (at not above `A015`) via: